teejaydub/reuse-boostc/BasicBus.md

 (c) Six Mile Creek Systems 2004-2018.
 Designed by Timothy Weber.

 A simple serial protocol, based loosely on the original BasicBus design from 2004.
-Supports multiple low-data-rate slaves controlled by a master.
+Comfortably supports a handful of low-data-rate slaves controlled by a master.
 Power can be supplied from the bus as well.

 Core purpose is to distribute sensors and actuators near the main processor,